Research presented at the Alzheimer's Disease International 2020

 Improvisation Drama for People with Dementia

 How can reminiscence activities, with roots in social work, and improvisation, a common practice for actors, be effectively combined?
-Would the result be meaningful for residents with dementia?
+Would the results be meaningful for residents with dementia?

 St Joseph's Home presents Singapore's first reminiscence improvisation drama as therapy for people with dementia.
 Initial research has found promising results.